 Julia Kohler, Science & PERSONAL FINANCE

 Ms. Kohler was born and raised locally in the DMV, a Montgomery County native.
 She received her undergraduate degree from the University of Maryland with a major in Health Education Reform.
 This was an individually designed major incorporating classes from a plethora of majors including but not limited to Sociology, Education, Public Health, Psychology, Nutrition, and Kinesiology.
-She created a tumblr blog for her capstone project on Holistic Health, titled Naturally-Active-Students which included ten different health related videos that she personally hosted.
-She received her masters in Education from Lesley University.
+She created a Tumblr blog for her capstone project on Holistic Health, titled Naturally-Active-Students which included ten different health related videos that she personally hosted and directed.
+Ms. Kohler continued to graduate school and received her masters in Education from Lesley University.
 Prior to working for GWCS, Ms. Kohler worked for Mad Science, a company that is dedicated to providing engaging, hands on science curriculum.
-In her free time, Ms. Kohler is a practicing yogi.
-She belongs to Tranquil Space Yoga Studio in Arlington/DC.
+In her free time, Ms. Kohler is a practicing yogi, plays chess, and writes creatively.
 She also enjoys spending time with her friends, roommates, and Corgi (Sammy) and Tabby (Oliver).
-Ms. Kohler has donated her hair twice to Kids With Hair Loss, and has volunteered for organization such as the Special Olympics, Icing Smiles, and WE The Readers.
+Ms. Kohler is a lifelong philanthropist.
+She donated her hair twice to Kids With Hair Loss, and over the years has volunteered for organizations such as the Special Olympics, Icing Smiles, WE The Readers, and Hyattsville Aging In Place.
 Ms. Kohler loves to travel both locally and internationally.
-Internationally she has been to England, France, Colombia, and Costa Rica (she can’t wait for future exploration).
-This year Ms. Kohler is teaching Anatomy and Physiology, Environmental Science, Biology, and a new Personal Finance course!
-She is also the lead teacher in the monthly Stream Cleanup events.
+Internationally she has been to England, France, Colombia, and Costa Rica (she can’t wait for future exploration)!
+This year Ms. Kohler is teaching Anatomy and Physiology, Chemistry, Biology, and Personal Finance.
+Ms. Kohler runs Coyote Café with the help from her Personal Finance class and is also the lead teacher for the Environmental Science Club.